Utah, Alaska, Arizona, California, Michigan, Montana, Oregon, Wyoming

 If you’re visiting Yosemite National Park in California, it’s hard to miss Half Dome.
 It rises above the Merced River on the floor of Yosemite Valley.
-Get a sneak peak from the film about how a camping trip to Yosemite inspired the creation of the U.S. National Parks system.
+Get a sneak peek from the film about how a camping trip to Yosemite inspired the creation of the U.S. National Parks system.

 Half Dome in Yosemite National Park.

 Yellowstone National Park, Idaho, Montana and Wyoming